goodvibes2/BackupGnuCashWin/src/backupgnucash/README.md

 ## Overview
 --------

-BackupGnuCash is an application for simplifying the creation of encrypted backups of the data files used by the **GnuCash** personal finance manager.
+BackupGnuCash is an application for easily creating offsite encrypted backups of the data files used by the **GnuCash** personal finance manager.
 See http://www.gnucash.org for more information about GnuCash.

 This application is written in Java version 8 using JavaFX (or openjfx) for